 While water is essential for any landscape, too much of a good thing can be detrimental.
 As a homeowner, a waterlogged yard is one of the last things you want to deal with.
 Not only is it unsightly, but it can also damage your property and even your home’s foundation.
 Fortunately, many landscape drainage solutions are available to help you tackle this problem.
 In this blog, we’ll take a closer look at six landscape drainage solutions that can make a big difference in the health and appearance of your yard.

-Table of contents
+Table of Contents

 Surface Drain Systems

-A surface drain is the simplest landscape drainage system to implement.
-It connects corrugated plastic tubes, which are usually buried underground, to the gutter-system downspouts and other water collection sources.
-The water is then directed away from your home and yard and into the sewer system.
+A surface drain is the most straightforward landscape drainage system to implement.
+It connects corrugated plastic tubes, usually buried underground, to the gutter-system downspouts and other water collection sources.
+The drain directs the water away from your home and yard into the sewer system.

 Learn More: The Rundown on Drains

 French Drain Systems

 French drain systems are designed by property owners to manage excess water on the ground’s surface.
 It is a simple and effective solution for directing water away from areas where it can cause damage to structures.